 Due to the fact that Tangier is only twenty miles from the Spanish coast, the city has been heavily influenced by the many Europeans who have relocated to the area over the years, or used the city as their “gateway to Africa”.
 Experience the best of Tangier with one of our epic Egypt and Morocco Tours.

 Tangier – A Tale of European Influence

 Having been very popular with many intellectuals during the 1940s and 1950s, it is still a heavily cultured city with winding lanes and a truly fantastic Old City.
-There are many places to visit in Tangier, as well as nearby locales, and anyone looking for Morocco tour packages should definitely consider spending at least a few days in this wonderful and exotic city.
+There are many places to visit in Tangier, as well as many other nearby Morocco tourist attractions.
+Anyone contemplating a trip to Morocco should definitely consider spending at least a few days in this wonderful and exotic city.